vuesion/docs/en/v4/guide/clean-up.md

 At this point, your project contains code that is just for demo purposes.

-We show you which files you safely delete if you don't need any of the demo features.
+We show you which files you can safely delete if you don't need any of the demo features.

 ## Directories and Files